-Bearings are made of many different materials, and many of these materials function more effectively in certain applications than others.
-Take a minute to learn about the many different types of materials bearings can be made of:
+There are many different materials for bearings, and many of these bearing materials function more effectively in certain applications than others.
+Take a minute to learn about the many different types of bearing materials.

-This type of steel is used to create precision miniature bearings.
-It is processed with additional melting steps.
+Use this type of steel to create precision miniature bearings.
+Process it with additional melting steps.
 The resulting bearing is extremely quiet.
 Most often, the hardening process is done in a controlled atmosphere furnace.
 The resulting product can operate at temperatures up to 120°C.

 This type of bearing has higher carbon content.
-The lower carbon content results in a softer material, however, it does allow for these bearings to be magnetic.
+The lower carbon content results in a softer material, however, it makes the bearings magnetic.

-These bearings are slightly nosier than others, but they are able to operate at high temperatures of up to 250°C.
+These bearings are slightly noisier than others, but they are able to operate at high temperatures of up to 250°C.

 This material has smaller carbides in order to minimize noise, while also offering the same corrosion resistance as 440C.
-This is one of the most widely used materials for bearings, and it can bear similar loads to that of chrome steel.
+This is one of the most materials for bearings that have wide applications, and it can bear similar loads to that of chrome steel.

 Bearing components made from this type of stainless steel have a high resistance to corrosion and are non-magnetic because they are made with low amounts of carbon.
 However, this material cannot be hardened, so it only works with low loads and low speeds.